 Technically, the Affordable Care Act -- aka Obamacare -- still says that you must have health insurance.
 Practically, however, the federal tax penalty for going without health insurance has been “zeroed out.”
 That means you’ll still have to report your coverage status on your federal tax return, but you won’t have to pay a penalty if you aren’t covered.

-A handful of states have passed their own health insurance requirements, but as we approach open enrollment for 2021 health plans, Minnesota is not one of them.
+A few states have passed their own health insurance requirements, but as we approach open enrollment for 2023 health plans, Minnesota is not one of them.

 If you’re interested -- or if the tax penalty comes back -- here’s what the Affordable Care Act still says about the kinds of health insurance Americans should have.